MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/OnAfterModifyRecord-Trigger.md

 ---
 title: "OnAfterModifyRecord Trigger"
-description: Discusses the OnAfterModifyRecord trigger which is executed after a record has been modified and applies to XMLports. ms.custom: na ms.date: 06/05/2016 ms.reviewer: na
+description: Discusses the OnAfterModifyRecord trigger which is executed after a record is modified and applies to XMLports. ms.custom: na ms.date: 06/05/2016 ms.reviewer: na